Lexington Winter Invitational

 Do not "spread," or speed read (more than ~150 words per minutes).
 You should lay out a few clear arguments supported by your strongest evidence, and clearly articulate the impact of each argument.
 Quality, not quantity.
 Less is more.
 You will not earn points if I can't understand you, or process what you say.

 Be reasonable about requesting evidence.
 Request evidence you don’t believe or you feel is misrepresented.
 But don’t request evidence you already know to be true.
-And make sure your evidence is well organized to maximize efficiency in case a team calls for your evidence.
+And make sure your evidence is well organized and available offline to maximize efficiency in case a team calls for your evidence.

 In scoring each speech and crossfire, I ask myself 3 questions: